-Nike Stocks Drop After Zion Williamson’s Bizarre Shoe Malfunction
+Nike Stock Drops After Zion Williamson’s Bizarre Shoe Malfunction

 The company quickly released a statement regarding the situation to assure fans of both the team and the brand that they were looking into the incident.

-“The quality and performance of our products are of utmost importance,”the company said.
+“The quality and performance of our products are of utmost importance,” the company said.
 “While this is an isolated occurrence, we are working to identify the issue.”

 The aftermath of Zion's shoe ???? pic.twitter.com/YYnMyrlChT